sammuelyee/docs/cartodb-editor.md

   Currently, we're only supporting WMS files that contain data that uses [EPSG:900913 (Web Mercator)](https://en.wikipedia.org/wiki/Web_Mercator) or [EPSG:3857](http://en.wikipedia.org/wiki/Web_Mercator#EPSG:3857) coordinates.

 4. **NASA**
   With this option, you can easily use NASA Global Imagery Browse Services satellite imagery as a basemap.
 Just select the date you're interested in, and whether you'd like a day map (which changes based on the day selected) or a night map, and add it to your map.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/nasabase.png' | prepend: site.baseurl }}" alt="Add your own NASA basemap" /></p>

-#### About map projections
+#### About Map Projections

 We all know by now that the earth isn't flat.
 Maps, however, are.
 As 2D representations of the globe, maps are inevitably distorted.
 The methods used to digitally render the earth are called  [map projections](http://en.wikipedia.org/wiki/Map_projection).
 Different types of projections are used to represent the earth at various scales.
 From the continents to a single region or state / province, each projection type must preserve certain properties at the expense of others such as area, direction, shape, and distance.